 According to Ruberg, demand for the company's services in Frankfurt continues to outpace supply, which is largely why they're expanding their campus.

-“Our new FRA13 data centre will allow us to address this strong market demand with an additional 4,800 square metres (“sqm”) of equipped space,” says Ruberg.
+“Our new FRA13 data center will allow us to address this strong market demand with an additional 4,800 square metres (“sqm”) of equipped space,” says Ruberg.

 The FRA13 facility will be built in two phases and when complete will provide 4,800 sqm of equipped space and 10 megawatts of customers-available power.